jduimovich/openshift-runner-sandbox/README.md

 After installation of a runner, and validation it's active, a repository_dispatch is used to signal other workflows

 ![Runner on Sandbox](runner.png)

+You will need to set two secrets OPENSHIFT_SERVER, OPENSHIFT_TOKEN which you can do via the gh cmd line (see the setsecret script for your platform) in this repo to do this automatically.
+You also need to modify the destination namespace or remove it to use the default for your login.

 ```yaml
 name: Install Runner and Dispatch Workflows